What is a barrister?

 - complete the reading program which includes registration and satisfactory participation in the Bar Practice Course and one year of readership under the supervision of a tutor.

-The Guide to Becoming a Barrister will assist you in finding out whether the bar is a career path for you.
 For more information, visit the pages on this website under 'Becoming a barrister'.